dionisiovelleda/public-food-procurement-price-warehouse/README.md

 - `Unidade Medida` and `Sigla Unidade Medida` appear to be fully null in this sample.
 - `Descrição Detalhada` has some missing values.
 - Supplier, agency, municipality, and organization names may require standardization in a larger version of the project.
+- The `Data da Compra` field is stored in the CSV as an Excel serial number, such as `46136`, instead of a human-readable date.
+In Excel, this value is displayed correctly when the column format is changed from General to Date.

 ## 7. Data Quality Decisions for the MVP